 The initiative builds on the existing Skills to Access the Green Economy (SAGE) program and includes all member states of the CARICOM.

 Roles and responsibilities

-- request information about the exchange program application process and selection criteria specific to the Canadian partner institution, and provide all required documents.
+- request information from their home institution about the application process and selection criteria specific to the Canadian partner institution; and

 - communicate with partner institutions in Canada to confirm or explore institutional collaborations and student exchange agreements;